Navajo grammar: Classifiers (transitivity prefixes)

 The "classifiers" are prefixes of position 9 (the closest to the verb stem) that affect the transitivity of the verb, in that they are valence and voice markers.
-Calling them "classifiers" is a misnomer, however, as they do not classify anything and are not related to the classificatory verb stems (which actually do classify nouns, see classificatory verbs below).
-There are four classifiers: -∅-, -ł-, -d-, -l-.
-The -∅- classifier is the absence of a prefix, which is usually indicated by a null morpheme.
+Calling them "classifiers" is a misnomer, however, as they do not classify anything and are not related to the classificatory verb stems (which actually do classify nouns; see classificatory verbs below).
+There are four classifiers:

-The -ł- classifier is a causative-transitivizing prefix of active verbs.
-It often can transitivize an intransitive -∅- verb: yibéézh "it's boiling" (yi-∅-béézh), yiłbéézh "he's boiling it (yi-ł-béézh); naʼniyęęsh "somethings flows about in a meandering fashion" (naʼni-∅-yęęsh), naʼniłhęęsh "he's making it flow about in a meandering fashion" (naʼni-ł-yęęsh).

-The -d- classifier occurs in most passive, mediopassive, reflexive, and reciprocal verbs that are derived from verbs with a -∅- classifier: yizéés "he's singeing it" (yi-∅-zéés), yidéés "it's being singed" (yi-d-zéés).

-The -l- occurs in most passive, mediopassive, reflexive, and reciprocal verbs that are derived from verbs with a -ł- classifier: néíłtsááh "he's drying it" (ná-yi-ł-tsááh), náltsááh it's being dried" (ná-l-tsááh).

 Some verbs can occur with all four classifier prefixes: